jwluiten/jwluiten.github.io/docs/index.md

 # Welcome

 My name is Jan Willem Luiten, callsign PA3GNW.
 In December 2022, on Black Friday, I purchased a SunSDR2 DX at <a href="https://www.anico-hamshop.eu" target="_blank">Anico</a>.
 A couple of days later my SunSDR2 DX arrived.
 Unfortunately, I had to wait to unpack because I was busy at work.
 During the Christmas holidays, I finally found the time to unbox it, integrate it into my home network, and get it on the air.
-To be honest, that took me more time than I expected.
+To be honest, that took me longer than I expected.

 ![SunSDR2DX by Expert Electronics](img/SunSDR2DX.jpg)